gumaerc-testorg/9.00sc-fall-2011/content/pages/attention/_index.md

 Additional reading
 {{< tdclose >}}
 {{< tdopen >}}
-Cherry, E. "Some Experiments on the Recognition of Speech, with One and with Two Ears." _The Journal of the Acoustical Society of America_ 25, no. 5 (1953). ([PDF - 1.4MB](http://www.ee.columbia.edu/~dpwe/papers/Cherry53-cpe.pdf))
+Cherry, E. "Some Experiments on the Recognition of Speech, with One and with Two Ears." _The Journal of the Acoustical Society of America_ 25, no. 5 (1953). ({{% resource_link "b4299835-b86e-4f08-b47b-fdefc8d1a84e" "PDF - 1.4MB" %}})
 {{< tdclose >}}
 {{< tdopen >}}
 E. Colin Cherry's original 1953 selective attention experiment.
 The study describes an experiment involving dichotic listening, a demonstration of which was performed during lecture but removed for privacy reasons.